waynestudley/switchshop/README.md

 **Step 1**
 Simple enough - I've not had to add any responsive css page size breaks given the flex spacing/wraps of the images.
 Added a little animation to spice it up a wee bit.

+**Step 2**
+Simple enough - I've not had to add any responsive css page size breaks given the flex spacing/wraps of the images.
+Added a little animation to spice it up a wee bit.

+**Step 3**
+I'd tried to populate/seed the newly created SQLite db but failed - a combination of local permissions not playing ball - sudo'ing commands do not overcome the issue.

+I'll come back to this but I'm wary of time so I'll move on to Step 4 (I'll use the simpler Step 3 branch to add some sorting) and come back to this - as the Pirate with his ship's wheel stuck to his groin said: "It's driving me nuts".

+**Step 4**
+Added a little sorting button/list and a new component to display the selected Pokemon.

+Given that Step 3 has failed with the data seeding I cannot filter but stats/type as yet but I'll post this along so that you have something deleivered but then get back to Step 3 and, once working - apply it to this step...

 **nota bene**